M3tox/HD2modManager/README.md

 # HD2modManager
 Helps the user to handle his mods for the game Hidden &amp; Dangerous 2

-Code will be added soon!
 This is not the final version!
-Mind that it currently still has a few bugs.
+Mind that it currently still has a few minor bugs.

 # Installation
 Just drop the HD2modManager.exe in the same folder where H&D2 is installed.